jfallmann/diffTF_Fork/docs/projectInfo.rst

 We also put the paper on *bioRxiv*, please read all methodological details here:
 `Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF <https://www.biorxiv.org/content/early/2018/12/01/368498>`_.

+.. _changelog:

 Change log
 ============================

 SOON: Version 1.2 (2018-12-XX)
-    - The Snakemake -*diffTF* pipeline can now be combined with Singularity.
-This may sound unspectacular but has significant implications for users: Except for Snakemake and Singularity, no other tool, R or R package has to be installed prior to using *diffTF*, which makes installing *diffTF* much easier and completely independent of the underlying machine.
-We provide two Singularity containers with all necessary tools and packages that are automatically integrated into the workflow.
-See the Documentation for more details.
-Please note that for this to work reliably, Snakemake must be updated to at least version 5.3.1.
+    - The Snakemake / *diffTF* pipeline can now be combined with **Singularity**.
+Singularity is similar to Docker and provides a containerization approach.
+This has significant implications for users: Except for Snakemake and Singularity, no other tool, R or R package has to be installed prior to using *diffTF* anymore, which makes installing *diffTF* much easier and completely independent of the underlying operating system.
+We now provide two Singularity containers with all necessary tools and packages that are automatically integrated into the workflow.
+See the section :ref:`docs-singularityNotes` and :ref:`docs-quickstart` for more details. **Please note that for this to work reliably, Snakemake must be updated to at least version 5.3.1**.

 Version 1.1.8 (2018-11-07)
     - changed the call to the ``mlv`` function from the ``modeest`` package due to a breaking implementation change in version 2.3.2 that was published end of October 2018. *diffTF* now checks the package version for ``modeest`` and calls the functions in dependence of the specific version.